robgriffin247/fpl_analytics/README.md

 - github workflows
     - redeploy the pipeline to modal on changes to ``./modal``, ``./extract_load``, ``./transform`` and ``pyproject.toml``

+#### Design

+The FPL API includes statistics on players ("elements") and teams.
+The Football-Data API includes data on league standings and fixtures.
+This data is extracted from the APIs and loaded to a database on Motherduck using dlt.

+Data is then transformed using dbt to create datasets ready for use in the UI.
+Data models have been designed to persist data for each gameweek, retaining the latest load per gameweek for each player, to allow tracking of player performance over the season (obt_players contains one row per player and gameweek; the raw fpl_analytics.fpl.elements contains one row per player and dlt load).

+A Modal app with a cron schedule is used to run the two dlt pipelines and the dbt transformations every day.
+Data can be explored via the [motherduck web UI](https://app.motherduck.com/).
+When changes are committed to main, a Github workflow triggers a redeployment of the pipeline runner app if there have been any changes to files relating to the Modal pipeline runner app, dlt pipelines, dbt transformations or project dependencies.

+Data is visualised in a Streamlit app (under construction).
+This will be hosted via Modal and have a similar deployment workflow.

 ## Run this project